 Assuming this study was conducted with proper prescribed protocols, this is strong evidence that lavender works.
 If this study is repeated 50 times, with 43 of them reaching the same result as in Iran, this would be metadata double blind study evidence, and I will champion lavender’s effectiveness in migraine mitigation.
 I am a skeptic, not a cynic or hardheaded mule.
 My view of a very limited number of essential oil products has altered upon investigation.
 What has not changed is my view of claims lacking scientific backing.

 Essential oil purveyors should not be promising health benefits that are not supported by empirical evidence.
 It is wrong to tell someone their sore throat will be made better by rosemary if it won’t be.
 And it is highly unethical and criminal to sell someone myrtle with the promise that it will take care of their Parkinson’s.
-Marketers of Young Living Essential Oils have made such claims, even saying their products would cure cancer, PTSD, and Ebola.
-The FDA put a stop to this, which you can read more about here: http://tinyurl.com/lcw9t2h
+Marketers of Young Living Essential Oils have made such claims, even saying their products would cure cancer, PTSD, and Ebola, before the FDA put a stop to it.

 While aromatherapy seems to have some benefits, the field remains rife with nonsense and shady marketers.
 They give undue relevance to oils’ use among ancient cultures and to the scores of anecdotes they have to cull from.
 Young Living boasts that its products reside “at the intersection of cutting edge research and traditional wisdom.”
 Put another way, they are a hybrid of stuff not yet proven and stuff that may have never worked, but is touted because of its antiquity.